singhvis29/Online-Grocery-Retail---Prediction-and-Recommendation/README.md

 3. Recommending relevant products based on cluster and transactional history.

 ## Highlights
+*	Analyzed a 200,000 user online retail data, did feature engineering and extracted the important features using LightGBM and XGBoost feature importance
+*	Segmented Customers based on customer attributes like purchase patterns and products bought by them
+*	Conducted a comparative study of various machine learning models like Gradient Boosting, XGBoost in Python to predict the products bought by the customers and achieved an accuracy score of 38.09% (highest was 40.90%)
+*	Build a recommendation model which provided recommendations to the user based on his/her customer segment and the project associations with the products already placed in the cart using Association Rule Mining (Apriori Algorithm)

  Keywords - Recommendation; Market Basket Analysis; Machine Learning; Light GBM; XGBoost; K-Means